Parampaa/Hacking_Huawei_HG8012H_ONT/README.md

-# Hacking Huawei HG8012H ONT
+# Hacking Huawei HG8012H ONTa
 ## Steps to hack a HG8012H, access it and mod the firmware